samuel-ho/pokemon/README.md

 ## Improvements

-### Refactor
-To add another layer of reusability, I would create a reusable button by placing a button in its own component (if more buttons were needed on the page) and same with the header.
 To get the exact number of different Pokemon that the pokeApi offers, I would find an API that returns property related to the limit or count of total Pokemon.
 I would capitalize the name of the name property.
 In addition, I would place the rendering/displaying of Pokemon cards in a Page component.